AdityaJaiswal17/AdityaJaiswal17.github.io/_projects/lbm/poisuelle_flow_lbm.md

 Both cases are solved with similar numerical formulations but differ in how the external forcing or boundary conditions are applied.

+You can find the full code here (includes both gravity driven and pressure driven in their respective folders): [**Github Repository**](https://github.com/AdityaJaiswal17/Lattice_Boltzmann_Method/tree/main/PoisuelleFlow)

 ---

 ## Governing Equations